Last reviewed 11 November 2020

 Where an employer cannot provide work to an employee, they may, as a temporary measure (where permitted by the contract of employment) lay off the employee or put them on short-time working.

 Lay-off is where an employer no longer requires an employee to attend work for a temporary period.
-The employee will not be paid but may be entitled to a statutory Guarantee Payment — presently the maximum is £30 a day for 5 days in any three-month period — so a maximum of £145 with part-time entitlement being pro-rata.
+The employee will not be paid but may be entitled to a statutory Guarantee Payment — presently the maximum is £30 a day for five days in any three-month period — so a maximum of £145 with part-time entitlement being pro-rata.

 The major problem with laying off staff is that the employer must have a contractual right to do it or they could face claims of constructive unfair dismissal and unauthorised deduction of wages at the employment tribunal.

-A further problem is that employees who are laid off will have a right to treat themselves as dismissed by reason of redundancy (and are entitled to the associated redundancy package) if a contractual lay-off extends beyond four consecutive weeks, or beyond six weeks in any twelve-week period.
+A further problem is that employees who are laid off will have a right to treat themselves as dismissed by reason of redundancy (and are entitled to the associated redundancy package) if a contractual lay-off extends beyond four consecutive weeks, or beyond six weeks in any 12-week period.

 Short-time working is a similar concept to laying-off.
 The employer unilaterally reduces an employee's hours and pay on a temporary basis.
 As with lay-offs, there must be a contractual right for the employer to make the change, and, again, the employee retains the right to claim a redundancy payment once certain timescales have been reached.
 The employee on short-time working may also be entitled to a statutory Guarantee Payment — see above.